The Florida statute goes into great specifics about what shall be considered income for the purposes of child support or alimony.

 Drawing down your assets (not just taking an interest payment or dividend) is also not be considered income.
 Receiving cash by taking on debt is also not be considered income for child support or alimony purposes.

 What isn’t income is often what gets litigated in a divorce case.
 Spouses will declare their annual bonus as a one-time distribution because “it’s not guaranteed.”

 Cash income or secret second jobs can usually be proven via bank records and/or spending habits.

 During a divorce, people often deliberately stop working, don’t work as much or suddenly find work in a lower paying field for the purpose of reducing their income.
-Courts can then impute income to that part.
+Courts can then impute income to that party based on these facts.

 Finally, business owners are notorious for masking personal income as business expenses.
 Those expenses which are mostly for personal purposes should be recalculated as additional income to the party.

 Business owners also can appear to have a lower income due to the nature of “pass through” entities like Chapter S corporations.
 Courts are very familiar with the concept of “pass through” income and do not allow that amount to be the exclusive calculation of income in a divorce.
 Zold v.
 Zold, 911 So.
 2d 1222 (Fla.
 2005) Courts will look to cash withdrawals and other cash flow to determine income.

 The biggest issue with determining income is that the proof of the income is usually under the control of the person earning the income.
 This requires the other party’s lawyer to issue discovery requests to the person regarding their income and subpoenas to third parties (customers and clients) to verify the income.
 In my experience, if there’s any evidence of manipulation of income for the purposes of reducing income for the divorce, the judge starts making estimates about what the person really earns.
 Those estimates are almost always on the high side.